MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 #### Parameters

 - `Object`
   - `version` - The literal number `1`.
-This is to allow for future versions of this method to be added.
+This is reserved for future use.
   - `salt` - An arbitrary string to be used as a salt for the entropy.
 This can be used to generate different entropy for different purposes.